Mithun162001/Projects/README.md

 *Planned Projects*
 - Cricket score predictor
-- SVM based project (yet to decide the project 😅)
+- Natural Language Processing based project (yet to decide the project 😅)

 ## About the project.
 - This project has been entirely done my myself, no code has been duplicated from other coders.